 - Require suppliers to update this form at least annually, or when they change something

-29 pages is insane.
+Twenty-nine pages are insane.
 Who thought that was a great idea?
-Personally, I think the theory behind this approach is that we will screen out the really poor suppliers that don’t want our business in the first place.
+I think the theory behind this approach is that we will screen out the inferior suppliers that don’t want our business in the first place.
 In reality, management delegates the completion of this form to a subordinate that they want to punish.
 I don’t think I need to explain the theory behind a one-page document.

 You need supplier contact information, size of the facility, number of employees, shifts, website, software capability, etc. This is obvious information that you need to know about your supplier.

 Make sure you give the supplier this form in MS Word format so that they can fill it in with minimal effort.
 Next year, when you want them to fill it out again, give them the original in MS Word format so that they can redline changes.
 This makes it easy to see what changed and reduces the effort required to update this annually.
 Why do you need a signature and date on this stupid form?
 I do not know.
 If you can think of a good reason, go ahead and make your supplier sign and date the form.
 If you can’t, don’t require a signature and date just because everyone else does.

 You should have a supplier agreement that requires notification of changes.
 This should include significant changes to the QMS.
 Updating the supplier survey is a great way to do this—especially if the supplier can redline the previous version.